Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 All the factors user-engagement factors are indirectly instructing you.
 To do what?
 To directly do what will actually help you with SEO.

-Say for example, in this post on Forbes, the author talk about 7 user engagement metrics that influence SEO.
+Say for example, in this post on Forbes, the author talks about 7 user engagement metrics that influence SEO.

 We’ll pick one to diagnose how it indirectly points you.

-CTR means the percentage of people seeing your results on SERPs, vs number of people who actually click.
+CTR means the percentage of people seeing your results on SERPs, vs several people who actually click.

-I’ll tell you how this misleads you into chasing wrong metrics.
+I’ll tell you how this misleads you into chasing the wrong metrics.
 Pay attention.

-Every time a user clicks, the page loads & if they don’t find what they were looking for, they’d bounce back.
-This will leave you with high bounce rate (it’s percentage of people who bounce off, soon after landing on your page).
+Every time a user clicks, the page loads & if they don’t find what they were looking for, they bounce back.
+This will leave you with a high bounce rate (it’s the percentage of people who bounce off, soon after landing on your page).

 Now, ask yourself, did CTR help you increase the SEO of the page?
 You’d answer NO!